| Read the following in sequence or jump to: Britain

 Communist Party of Great Britain.
 16 King Street, Covent Garden,

+London, WC2.
 The general atmosphere was gloomy with

 steady decline and growing unemployment that reached a record